*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – Don’t wear expensive jewelry, particularly necklaces and luxury watches.
 These are usually the only personal jewelry I’ve heard being stolen right off the victim’s body.

-– Barcelona areas to be aware: pay attention on the metro, Las Ramblas, Sants train station, Sagrada Familia, Born, the Barceloneta, and the Gothic Quarter. <– This is not exhaustive, but they are popular areas!
+– Barcelona areas to be aware of: pay attention on the metro, Las Ramblas, Sants train station, Sagrada Familia, Born, the Barceloneta, and the Gothic Quarter. <– This is not exhaustive, but they are popular areas!
 If you’re going to the beach, do NOT leave your valuables unattended.
 A towel is fine, but other things, NO.

 – At night, stay away from a few dangerous areas like Raval, the lower part of Born (Plaça de La Vergonya).
 I hate to stigmatize these areas as they do have their own charm.
 But I advise against it for your own safety.